Malawi Terror Beast: Attacks

-The incidents occurred in 2003.
-A spotted hyena was reportedly infected with the rabies virus and began displaying the typically concerning symptoms of the disease, soon developing into a more deranged and deadly beast.
-After being seen near the central Dowa district, at least 4,000 people fled from the area (and from at least four nearby villages) to seek refuge at a community hall located inside the district headquarters.
-The hyena would terrorize several heavily populated areas; attacked survivors would bear life-altering injuries and serious disfigurement, ranging from hands being chewed off to losing their ears, eyes, fingers, toes and feet during their respective struggles, in addition to various bite wounds and scratches.
-One woman reportedly had her lips and nose bitten off by the animal.
+The incidents occurred in the Dowa district in early 2003.
+After a suspected spotted hyena infected with the rabies virus was seen near the central Dowa district, at least 4,000 people fled from the area (and from at least four nearby villages) to seek refuge at a community hall located inside the district headquarters.
+The animal would terrorize several heavily populated areas; attacked survivors would bear life-altering injuries and serious disfigurement, ranging from hands being chewed off to losing their ears, eyes, fingers, toes and feet during their respective struggles, in addition to various bite wounds and scratches.
+One woman having her lips and nose bitten off by the animal.

-One local eyewitness reported a similar 2002 incident, stating that the attacks in 2003 mirrored a previous case of a rabid spotted hyena—one that had displayed similarly concerning behaviors.
-This hyena was ultimately responsible for the deaths of five people, and the maiming of at least 20 more.
-Wildlife officials positively identified the beast as a rabid spotted hyena, at which time it was tracked, located and shot by game rangers and paramilitary police; killing the hyena was for the public’s immediate safety as well as to put the hyena out of its own misery.
+A similar set of attacks occurred in August 2002, with a rabid hyena eventually being tracked down and shot by wildlife rangers.

+The animal in the 2003 attacks was ultimately responsible for the deaths of three people, and the injuring of at least 16 more.
+By April, while the animal was still loose, the affected communities had returned to their normal daily routines.